-ECCL 256 Introduction to Inclusive Child Care
+Introduction to Inclusive Child Care

-This course will provide an introductory overview of inclusive child care, with a focus on children birth through five requiring extra supports.
-The student will apply knowledge of growth and development, culture, family dynamics, as well as observing and recording in order to assist in developing a holistic view of the individual child.
-The student will examine typical and atypical growth and development, and explore a variety of assessment materials and intervention techniques for working with children who have special needs.
-3 CR / (3,1,0)
+This course provides an overview of inclusive child care with a focus on children from birth through five.
+The learner applies knowledge of growth and development, culture, and family dynamics to create a holistic view of the child.
+A variety of assessment materials and intervention techniques for working with children who have diverse abilities are explored.